rapidsurveys/okapi/README.md

 [KoboToolbox](https://kobotoolbox.org) via their respective APIs.
 The current set of functions perform the following tasks:

-1. Authenicate with the respective servers using either an account password or an API token;
+1. Authenticate with the respective servers using either an account password or an API token;

 2. List resources in the server available to interface with; and,